Starting vegetables from seed is the first step to growing your own food, and that can be an important part of your plan for frugal living.

-To the right are one ounce bags of seeds that were purchased in bulk.
+To the right are one-ounce bags of seeds that were purchased in bulk.

 This is a great way to save money on seeds if you intend to grow lots of vegetables.

-This many seeds need to be shared with your friends and neighbors who might also be interested in starting vegetables from seed.
+These many seeds need to be shared with your friends and neighbors who might also be interested in starting vegetables from seed.

-I use lots of bulk seed to create large sections of vegetables to feed my chickens.
+I use lots of bulk seeds to create large sections of vegetables to feed my chickens.
 Each section is fenced off from the other, and the chickens are allowed to feed on each section in rotation.

-That allows several sections to recover while the chickens feed on another.
+That allows several sections to recover while the chickens feed on one another.
 In a way, the vegetables help make eggs for me.

 Share it with your neighbors.
 Or, sell it to cover the cost of producing it, and put some profit in your pocket while you are at it.

-I can feed myself and make money too?
+I can feed myself and make money too.
 Why not?
 Organic vegetables are commanding a high price at the store.
 And people are willing to pay instead of growing their own.

 Our favorite catalogs for ordering vegetable seeds have thousands of varieties.
 The best catalogs for vegetable seeds provide a good description of the plant and its characteristics.

-In a plant description, we look for ease of growth, productivity and taste.
+In a plant description, we look for ease of growth, productivity, and taste.